tecladocode/web-dev-bootcamp/curriculum/section04/lectures/04_inheritance/README.md

 # Inheritance in CSS

 Inheritance is an important concept and a powerful tool which we can leverage when writing CSS code.
-Inheritance allows us to write less code, reducing repetition, and making our stylesheets easier to maintain.
+Inheritance allows us to write less code, reduce repetition, and make our stylesheets easier to maintain.

 Writing less code also bring us a performance benefit in web development, since smaller stylesheets are downloaded and parsed more quickly by the browser.
 This makes our pages load faster!